NavidRohim/JMWS/notes.md

 - ~~Game crashes when player deletes all waypoints from in-built group~~ Resolved
 - ~~Bug where outgoing share request just stays forever~~ Resolved
 - Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.
-- When making group, client crashes.
+- ~~When making group, client crashes.~~
+- When deleting group and not deleting child waypoints, if its shared with anyone they will get a notification saying they cannot edit the group.
+(Nothing should be sent)